AuroraWright/owocr/README.md

 <h1>OwOCR</h1>
 </div>

-OwOCR is a command-line text recognition tool that continuously scans for images and performs OCR (Optical Character Recognition) on them.
+OwOCR is a text recognition tool that continuously scans for images and performs OCR (Optical Character Recognition) on them.
 Its main focus is Japanese, but it works for many other languages.

 ## Demo